 This page outlines the latest updates to College Houses’ COVID-19 response.
-College Houses has taken many steps to respond to the coronavirus, but this page will focus on key information needed by members who have a fall semester lease, and by people considering applying for our housing.
+College Houses has taken many steps to respond to the coronavirus, but this page will focus on key information needed by members who an active membership, and by people considering applying for our housing.

 If, after reading this page, you have further questions or a unique situation that you would like to discuss in more detail, please don’t hesitate to reach out.
 Please see our contact page and find the most appropriate contact for your question.

-We appreciate your patience and understanding as we navigate this unprecedented situation.
-This year will continue to be a challenge for everyone, but we are confident that we can overcome these hurdles by remaining diligent and working together cooperatively.
+We appreciate your patience and understanding as we continue to navigate this situation.
+We are confident that we can overcome these hurdles by remaining diligent and working together cooperatively.
 It is in tough times like these where the co-op spirit can truly shine.